skupperproject/refdog/terminology.md

 To create a link, the site that is to be the target of the link must have a point of ingress, so it can accept a TCP connection.

+In this example, site "west" accepts incoming TCP connections through its ingress, and site "east" creates the site-to-site link by establishing an outbound TCP connection to "west".

 ~~~
 +------------------------------------+